STANDON WAR MEMORIAL

 Well Pond Green, Standon, Ware, Hertfordshire, and the late Benjamin

 James Brewerton.
 Formerly 374977, London Regiment.
-Commemorated
+No known grave.

-on the Tyne Cot Memorial, Passendale, West-Vlaanderen, Belgium.
+Commemorated on Tyne Cot Memorial, Passendale, West-Vlaanderen,

+Belgium.
 Grave Reference 119 to 120. |

 BURR |